 How would you feel?
 Would you think “Wow!
 What great kids I have!”
 I don’t really think so, unless perhaps you are an uncaring parent . . .
 Instead, you would probably be offended that your own children do not trust you!
 “What’s wrong with you?” you would say.
 “Don’t you know I do these things automatically because I love you?”

-please save so and so.”
+my disease and please save so and so.”
 (P.S.
-There is nothing wrong to ask
+There is nothing wrong to ask from

 The Bible encourages us to do so.

 However it’s the way of asking that should be analyzed here.